A Brief History and Roster

 member of the new military unit.

-fifteen to twenty-five men when finally deployed.
-Membership in the
+to twenty-five men when finally deployed.
+Membership in the organization

-organization consisted of New York socialites, sportsmen, former
+consisted of New York socialites, sportsmen, former military men and

-military men and those with riding and shooting skills – similar to the
+those with riding and shooting skills – similar to the requirements of

 “Chanler’s Rough Riders” departed from Key West, Florida on June 25,